 When answering, consider all Internet access available at the dwelling, regardless of whether it is paid for by someone in the dwelling, by a business or by someone else.

-If the dwelling has more than one type of Internet access, mark the higher type of connection.
-For example, if both broadband and dial-up access are available at the dwelling, mark "Yes, broadband connection".
+If the dwelling has more than one type of Internet access, mark the most frequently used type of connection.